digitalrebar/provision/doc/arch/provision.rst

   This action returns `true` if the image exists, `false` if it does not.

+  Example:

+  `drpcli plugins runaction docker-context imageExists context/image-name foo:latest` will return `true` if `foo:latest` is present, and `false` if it is not.

 - **imageRemove**: This Action runs against the Plugin, and takes one
   argument: